varigence/docs/bimlflex/reference-documentation/settings/DvAppendLinkSatelliteRecordSource.md

 # Append Link Satellite Record Source

-Determines whether the BimlFlex Accelerator appends the Record Source to the Link Satellite name.
+Determines if the BimlFlex Accelerator appends the Record Source to the Link Satellite name.

 Notes: